Exploring $k$ out of Top $\rho$ Fraction of Arms in Stochastic Bandits: INTRODUCTION

 We investigate the problem of identifying any $k$ arms that are in the top $\rho$ fraction of the expected rewards of the arm set.
-This is in contrast to most works in the pure exploration space that have focused on the problem of identifying $k$ best arms of a given arm set.
-We name the former as the ``quantile exploration" (QE) problem, and the latter as the ``$k$-exploration" (KE) problem.
+This is in contrast to most works in the pure exploration paradigm that focus on the problem of identifying $k$ best arms of a given arm set.
+We name the former as the ``quantile exploration" (QE) problem, and the latter as the ``$k$-exploration" (KE) problem, respectively.
 The motivations of studying the QE problem are as follows: First, in many applications, it is not necessary to identify the best arms, since it is acceptable to find ``good enough'' arms.
-For instance, a company wants to hire 100 employees from more than ten thousand applicants.
-It may be costly to find the best 100 applicants, and may be good enough to identify 100 within a certain top percentage (e.g., 5\%); Second, theoretical analysis \citep{FULowerBound2012,FKLowerBound2004} shows that the lower bound on the sample complexity (aka, number of samples taken) of the KE problem depends on $n$.
-When the number of arms is extremely large or possibly infinite, it is not feasible to find the best arms, but may be feasible to find arms within a certain top quantile; Third, by adopting the QE setting, we replace the sample complexity's dependence on $n$ of the KE problem with ${k}/{\rho}$ \citep{Q-IU2017}, which can be much smaller, and can greatly reduce the number of samples needed to find ``good" arms.
+For instance, a company wants to hire 100 employees from more than 10,000 applicants.
+It may be costly to find the best 100 applicants, and may be acceptable to identify 100 within a certain top percentage (e.g., 5\%); Second, theoretical analysis \citep{FULowerBound2012,FKLowerBound2004} shows that the lower bound on the sample complexity (aka, number of samples taken) of the KE problem depends on $n$.
+When the number of arms is extremely large or possibly infinite (e.g., the problem of finding a ``good" size from $[10mm,12mm]$ for a new model of devices), it is infeasible to find the best arms, but may be feasible to find arms within a certain top quantile; Third, by adopting the QE setting, we replace the sample complexity's dependence on $n$ of the KE problem with ${k}/{\rho}$ \citep{Q-IU2017}, which can be much smaller, and can greatly reduce the number of samples needed to find ``good" arms.

 This paper adopts the probably approximately correct (PAC) setting, where an $\epsilon$ bounded error is tolerated.
 This setting can avoid the cases where arms are too close---making the number of samples needed extremely large.
 The PAC setting has been adopted by numerous previous works \citep{FKLowerBound2004,FULowerBound2012,Halving2010,OnTopK2015,Q-IK2013,Q-IU2017,QuantileExploration2018,KLLUCB2013}.